futureshape/london-film-photography/about.md

 ## Who made this and why?

-I'm [Alex](https://twitter.com/futureshape), and photography is one of my many hobbies.
+I'm [Alex](https://www.instagram.com/futureshape/), and photography is one of my many hobbies.
 Over the last couple of years, I re-discovered film photography and started developing my own film and making prints.

-I helped set up and manage a [community darkroom](https://wiki.london.hackspace.org.uk/view/Group:Darkroom) at [London Hackspace](https://london.hackspace.org.uk/).
+A while ago, I helped set up and manage a [community darkroom](https://wiki.london.hackspace.org.uk/view/Group:Darkroom) at [London Hackspace](https://london.hackspace.org.uk/).

-As the Hackspace is currently searching for a new home, I started looking for somewhere else to continue printing my photos.
+After the Hackspace moved to a new location far from me, I started looking for somewhere else to continue printing my photos.
 I found it hard to get information about the different darkrooms available in London, so I thought I'd make this easier for the next people looking for the same thing.